zombiezen/redo-rs/README.md

 ## Further Reading

-The extensive [documentation for Avery Pennarun's redo](https://redo.readthedocs.io/en/latest/) is relevant for this tool as well, since it is a straight port.
+The extensive [documentation for Avery Pennarun's redo](https://redo.readthedocs.io/en/latest/) is relevant for this tool as well, since zombiezen/redo is a straight port.